xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The `snippet` field is used to inform the system about the content of the document; it is used as input to Xaynia to generate a mathematical representation of the document that we can use to match similar documents.

 For this reason, it is essential that the snippet clearly represents the content of the document.
 In this case, we took a few representative sentences from the document and used them as a snippet.
-Since the amount of data that Xaynia can analyse is limited, if it is not possible to provide a concise snippet, we can use the per-document option 'summarise'; when enabled, the system will summarise the content of the document to create a snippet.
+Since the amount of data that Xaynia can analyse is limited, if it is not possible to provide a concise snippet, we can use the per-document option `summarize`; when enabled, the system will summarise the content of the document to create a snippet.

-The 'properties' field is completely optional.
+The `properties` field is completely optional.
 It can contain custom data that can be used for filtering and that the system will return when a document is part of the result of a query.

 The data that can be included in the properties is limited in terms of type and size.
 We support numbers, strings, boolean, date and list of strings, none of which are nullable.
 Please see [createDocuments](https://docs.xayn.com/back_office.html#tag/documents/operation/createDocuments) for more information on properties.